 Engineers are involved in almost every aspect of the oil and gas industry – from exploration (reservoir engineer, field engineer) through production (petroleum engineer, well engineer) to refining (process engineer, manufacturing engineer, chemical engineer), as well as research and development (R&D) roles for chemical engineers engaged in developing new technologies.

-How the Energy Industry Works (available at the Careers Service, or back issues online at http://www.energy-future.com/) is a very useful overview.
-Decline in UK oil and gas production, and the current focus on climate change, is placing increasing importance on reducing carbon emissions and finding new energy source.
+How the Energy Industry Works (available at the Careers Service, or back issues online at Energy Future) is a very useful overview.
+Decline in UK oil and gas production and the current focus on climate change are placing increasing importance on reducing carbon emissions and finding new energy sources.
 Jobs for new graduates in renewables are hard to come by in traditional oil companies, but there are roles in utilities companies (e.g. E.ON and Scottish Power) and in smaller, more specialist organisations for engineers, particularly in control and systems engineering, electronics and mechanical engineering.
 Some of the major graduate employers in the nuclear industry include British Energy, Sellafield Ltd and Magnox Electric.

 The electronics industry can be broadly divided into two types of organisations: component manufacturers, who make integrated circuits and semi-conductors (e.g. Intel) and original equipment manufacturers, who produce whole products such as televisions and mobile phones (e.g. Sony, Philips, and Sharp).
 There are also design consultancies and in-house divisions within major manufacturers.
 The telecommunications industry is booming, and also provides plenty of career options for engineers.
 Engineering roles include R&D, installation and maintenance.

 More information is available at Inside Careers’ engineering pages.